usnistgov/metaschema-java/CONTRIBUTING.md

 This project originated as part of the [Open Security Controls Assessment Language](https://pages.nist.gov/OSCAL/) (OSCAL) project.
 We use the OSCAL communications channels for this project as well.

 A Gitter [chat room](https://gitter.im/usnistgov-OSCAL/metaschema) is available for Metaschema-related discussions.
-This is a great place to discuss issues pertaining to this work with the community working with Metaschema.
+This is a great place to discuss issues pertaining to this work with the community.
 The NIST OSCAL team actively chats on the OSCAL Gitter.
 This room is also setup with Github integration, which provides a good summary of recent Github repo activities within the chat room.

 There are two OSCAL mailing lists, which are also used for this project.